miangoleh/miangoleh.github.io/survey.md

 Thank you for participating in our **Image Compositing** Evaluation Survey!
 We are conducting this survey to assess the quality of state of the art compositing methods.

 ## Instructions:
-Image compositing involves blending a composited region with a background to create a visually appealing and realistic final image.

-In this survey, you will be presented with pairs of composited images along with a mask that highlights the composited region (refer to the example below).
+In this survey, you will be presented with pairs of composited images along with a mask that highlights the composited region, such as the box in the example below.
 Your objective is to choose the image that, in your opinion, showcases superior compositing quality.
-Take your time to carefully examine each image pair and determine which one appears to better match the background environment.
+Please take your time to carefully examine each image pair and determine which one has the foreground object better matching the background environment.

 <img src="./survey_example.jpeg" alt="Example" style="width: 300px; height: 200px;">